celisoft/aoc2020/README.md

 ## Day 3 - Toboggan Trajectory

-Puzzle 1 OK / Puzzle 2 fails but the example works,  ...
-Don't know why :-/
+Puzzle 2 was so big that I have to use "long long" to get the result correctly !
+Thank @chrsnjk for the tip :)